utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 ![Postman Flows](https://assets.postman.com/postman-docs/v10/flow-watch-it-run-v10.gif)

-The following topics will help you get started or learn about core concepts of Postman Flows.
+The following topics will help get you started with core concepts about Postman Flows.

 ## Contents